beehive-lab/beehive-spirv-toolkit/docs/SPIRV.md

 - Blocks always exist in a function
 - Blocks start with an `OpLabel` instruction
 - Blocks end with a termination instruction (Branch instructions(`OpBranch`, `OpBranchConditional`, `OpSwitch`, `OpReturn`, `OpReturnValue`), `OpKill`, `OpUnreachable`)
-- `OpVariable` instructions must have Function as storage class
+- `OpVariable` instructions inside a block must have Function as storage class
 - All `OpVariable` instructions in a function must be the first instructions in the first block of that function (except for `OpPhi`, which cannot be in the first block)